Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 #### 3. BROWSER

 The site was tested on Google Chrome, Firefox and Microsoft Edge.
 Cross browser invalid links will show a 404 error.

+### MANUAL TESTING -

+#### 1. HEADER - All links on header and the mobile navbar work as expected.
+The logo redirects to the homepage.

+#### 2. FOOTER - Social media links and Github link open in a new tab.

+#### 3. HOMEPAGE - Visitor and member view of homepage displays exactly the same.
+Links to article cards open in a new window.
+Search functionaly returns results as expected.
+The card display of recipes responds as intended.
+Update and Delete buttons available on each recipe when accessed by admin.

+#### 4. DASHBOARD - The simple collapsible popout list for recipes persofrms as intended for admin and members.
+Update and Delete buttons redirect to relavant actions.
+Modal functionality for delete button works.

+#### 5. NEW RECIPE - Add recipe page form loads accrately.
+Input fields are validated.

+#### 6. MANAGE CATEGORIES - Manage categories page for admin loads simple cards with edit and delete buttons.
+Add and Edit form loads accurately.
+Modal functionality for delete button works.

+#### 7. LOG IN and REGISTER PAGE - All links work accurately.

+All Flash messages are displayed accurately.

 ### DEPLOYMENT -